• Skip to primary navigation

 • Ginger.
 Fresh is best.
 I don't recommend using ginger powder here.

 • Garlic.
-Use fresh garlic.
+Use fresh garlic clove.

 • Sesame Oil.
 Adds a special flavor.
 I recommend using Toasted Sesame Oil.